Pakistani stocks end higher; rupee strengthens; o/n rates rise

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-Overnight rates in the money market ended slightly higher at 7.50 percent compared to Wednesday's 7.40 percent.
-(Reporting By Aisha Chowdhry)
+Overnight rates in the money market ended at 9.25 percent compared to Wednesday's 9.00 percent.
+(Compiled by the Karachi newsroom)

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)